Bookmaker Bets On Donald Trump’s Fourth Marriage As President

 “The big ticker for me is that he didn’t even look back, check on his wife and formally introduce her to the Obamas,” Patti Wood added.

-If this was not enough, Melania and Donald Trump’s recent rally in Melbourne, Florida has given a lot to media to talk about their personal lives.
+If this was not enough, Melania and Donald Trump’s recent rally in Melbourne, Florida has given the media to talk about concerning the Trumps’ personal lives.
 Apparently, Melania flinched at Donald’s touch.
-Although, her reaction is clearly open to interpretations, as no one knows for sure what exactly was going on between them during the rally, but many critics are convinced that her unusual response indicates that she may be a victim of a domestic abuse.
+Although her reaction is clearly open to interpretations as no one knows for sure what exactly was going on between them during the rally, many critics are convinced that her unusual response indicates that she may be a victim of a domestic abuse.

-Another body language expert, Judi James has stated that Melania Trump’s shudder might indicate that Donald Trump undermines his wife on-stage.
+Another body language expert, Judi James, has stated that Melania Trump’s shudder might indicate that Donald Trump undermines his wife on-stage.

 When Melania Trump began to give her speech, James explained that it was that specific moment when the president touched his wife.